 The Semiconductor Diode

-The semiconductor diode is the simplest semiconductor device and can be found in almost any electronic circuit.
-Diodes are manufactured with silicon (the most common) and germanium.
+The semiconductor diode is the simplest semiconductor component and can be found in virtually any electronic circuit.
+Diodes are manufactured in silicon (the most widely used) and germanium versions.

-On the opposite side, when a positive voltage is applied to the N side and a negative to the P side, the electrons in the N side are pushed to the N side and the holes of the P side are pushed to the P side.
-In this case the electrons in the semiconductor don’t move and the electric current doesn´t run.
+- When a positive voltage is applied to the N side and a negative one to the P side, the electrons on the N side are pushed to the N side and the holes on the P side are pushed to the P side.
+In this case the electrons in the semiconductor do not move and consequently there is no current.

-We can make the semiconductor diode work in 2 different ways:
+The semiconductor diode can work in 2 different ways:

-This is the case when the electric current circulates through the diode, following the path of the arrow (the arrow of the diode), or from anode to cathode.
-In this case the electric current passes through out the diode very easily behaving almost like a short circuit.
+This happens when the current flowing through the diode follows the path of the arrow, that is, from the anode to the cathode.
+In this case, the current passes through the diode very easily, behaving practically like a short circuit.

-This is when the electric current in the diode wants to circulate on opposite direction of the arrow (the arrow of the diode), or from the cathode to the anode.
-In this case the electric current doesn’t run through the diode, and it behaves as an open circuit.
+This happens when the current in the diode wants to flow in the opposite direction to the arrow, that is, from the cathode to the anode.
+In this case, the current does not pass through the diode, and it behaves practically like an open circuit.

-Note: The operation mentioned before refers to the ideal diode, meaning that we take the diode like a perfect element.
+Note: The operation mentioned before refers to the ideal diode, meaning that we take the diode like a perfect component.

 Semiconductor diode applications

-The diodes have many applications, but the most common one is the process of conversion from alternating current (A.C.) to continuous current (C.C.).
-In this case the diode is used like a rectifier diode.
+Diodes have many applications, but the most common one is the process of conversion from alternating current (A.C.) to continuous current (C.C.).
+In this case, the diode is used like a rectifier diode.